 Because of advances in technology engineering curricula are always subject to change.
 When changes occur every effort is made to not penalize students who are following an outdated course plan.
 For every course that is no longer offered there is an equivalent course(s) that can be taken.
 Every course that was taken following the old curriculum will count towards graduation and there is no need to take the new equivalent course(s).
 If you have any doubts always check with your academic advisor.

 Every effort is made to avoid this type of conflict.It should not exist.
-If you notice this problem contact your advisor or the department chair and they will resolve it.
+If you notice this problem contact your academic advisor or the department chair and they will resolve it.
 If the time conflict is between engineering and science courses it might take some time to have the problem resolved since it requires coordination with another academic department.

 IPFW's Admission Office produces a credit transfer report that shows for each course taken in Ivy Tech what is the equivalent IPFW course.
 Using this report the engineering department can determine how much of the course work at Ivy Tech counts towards an engineering degree.
 Usually general education courses will count but technical courses not.
 Technical courses taken at Ivy Tech, as well as in any technology program, are not based on college level calculus and differential equations and thus do not meet the requirements of the curriculum of an accredited engineering program.